Award winners from left to right: Susan Simmons, Beth Davisson, Howard Blackburn, Lyle Hanna, Lynn Ingmire, Cathy Fyock, and Jeff Nally.

-Q: Previous winners have been getting together at the Leadership Conference for dinner and other informal occasions.
+Q: Previous winners have been getting together at the leadership conference for dinner and other informal occasions.
 What have you learned from staying in contact with previous winners?

 Hanna: I am inspired by being around all the great leaders!
 Their enthusiasm and energy are contagious.
 No one leader can have the impact of the large team of leaders.
 We share ideas and inspire each other to raise the bar for all of HR!

 Blackburn: They are some of the most engaging people I have ever met.
-When we get together I always learn something new that I can incorporate into my company.
-Their friendship and their willingness to be a soundboard for ides or issues you may have.
+When we get together, I always learn something new that I can incorporate into my company.
+Their friendship and their willingness to be a soundboard for ideas or issues you may have.
 They are some of the nicest people you would ever want to know and be associated with on both a personal and professional basis.

 Simmons: These are the movers and the shakers in our industry.
-They are people I can rely on for assistance, support, friendship, and even to be my cheerleader at times.
+They are people I can rely on for assistance, support, friendship and even to be my cheerleader at times.
 You see these individuals at most HR related events, very often in speaking roles.
 I put them all in such high regard and I’m honored (and humbled) to be counted amongst them.